Victoria Sponge Cake, An English Tradition

 1. Make sure eggs and butter are at room temperature.

-2. Let the cakes cool before you sandwich them together.
+2. Let the cakes cool before you place them together.

 3. Slice the cake with a sharp knife and light hand.